Create data sources

 Use the above account to add a MongoDB data source through the NineData console.

-This section takes Kafka 3.3.2 as an example to introduce how to add IP allowlist.
+This section uses Kafka 3.3.2 as an example.

 Open the Kafka configuration file

-server.properties, which is usually located in the following path:<Kafka installation directory>/config/server.properties.Find the
+server.properties.
+The file is usually located at<Kafka installation directory>/config/server.properties.Find the

 listenersparameter and set its value to the IP address and port number that are allowed to access Kafka.
 For example, if you want to allow NineData to access Kafka, you can set it to:listeners=PLAINTEXT://121.199.39.25:9092Save the changes and restart the Kafka service.

-This section takes SQL Server 2022 as an example to introduce how to add IP allowlist.
+This section uses SQL Server 2022 as an example.

-Log in to the host where the SQL Server service is located, and open SQL Server Configuration Manager.
+Sign in to the host where SQL Server runs, and open SQL Server Configuration Manager.

-Select SQL Server Network Configuration in the left navigation bar, and select the SQL Server instance to be modified.
+Select SQL Server Network Configuration, and then select the SQL Server instance to modify.

 Double-click the TCP/IP protocol in the right window.